As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Mix Colors

-There are different kinds of food coloring that need some different solutions prepared.
-The solutions vary from dye to dye, so be sure to follow the directions on the dye.
+There are different kinds of food coloring that need different solutions prepared.
+The solutions vary from dye to dye, so follow the directions on the dye.

-If you’re still looking for a dye, one of the best dye solutions out there that I can recommend is the AmeriColor Student Kit (Amazon link).
-It’s especially efficient for rocks because of the gel fade-resistant compound which it uses.
+If you’re still looking for a dye, one of the best solutions I can recommend is the AmeriColor Student Kit (Amazon link).
+It’s especially efficient for rocks because of the gel fade-resistant compound that it uses.

-However, if you aren’t an expert and you’re just starting out with the dying process, but you know that you want to try all the colors you can, there’s a better set for you.
-The Wilton Icing Colors Gel-Based food color set (Amazon link) is a cheaper option that is perfect for you if you’re just starting out.
+However, if you aren’t an expert and you’re just starting with the dying process but know that you want to try all the colors you can, there’s a better set for you.
+The Wilton Icing Colors Gel-Based food color set (Amazon link) is a cheaper option that is perfect for you if you’re starting.

-It’s generally a good idea to double the concentration of dye in the mix while keeping the rest of the materials constant.
-Make sure the mix is homogeneous before you bring it in contact with the rocks.
+It’s generally a good idea to double the dye concentration in the mix while keeping the rest of the materials constant.
+Make sure the mix is homogeneous before you bring it into contact with the rocks.

 This can be done by mixing the dye with the rocks in a foil-covered casserole dish.
 Another way to avoid cracking is to preheat the dye solution before mixing the rocks with the dye.